docknetwork/crypto-wasm-ts/README.md

 // Signer is convinced that user knows the opening to the commitment

-// Signer creates a blind signature with these known messages and the commitment. revealedMessages.set(1, stringToBytes('John Smith'));
+// Signer creates a blind signature with these revealed messages and the commitment. revealedMessages.set(1, stringToBytes('John Smith'));
 revealedMessages.set(3, stringToBytes('john.smith@emample.com'));
 revealedMessages.set(4, stringToBytes('New York'));